treyschulman/CNN_design_for_AD/README.md

 - numpy
 - visdom

-## License
-This repository is licensed under the terms of the GNU AGPLv3 license.

-## Download ADNI data
+## Download OASIS data
-1. Request approval and register at [ADNI website](http://adni.loni.usc.edu/data-samples/access-data/)
+1. Download OASIS-1 data at [OASIS website](https://sites.wustl.edu/oasisbrains/home/oasis-1/)
-2. Download both the scans and the clinical data.
-From the main page click on `PROJECTS` and `ADNI`.
-To download the imaging data, click on `Download` and choose `Image collections`.
-In the `Advanced search` tab, untick `ADNI 3` and tick `MRI` to download all the MR images.
+2. Download both the raw data scans and the clinical data.
+From the linked page scroll down to `Download Instructions`.
+To download the imaging data, click on `OASIS-1: Raw Data Download` and download all the MRI images.
-3. In the `Advanced search results` tab, click Select `All` and `Add To Collection`.
-Finally, in the `Data Collection` tab, select the collection you just created, tick `All` and click on `Advanced download`.
-We advise you to group files as 10 zip files.
-To download the clinical data, click on `Download` and choose `Study Data`.
-Select all the csv files which are present in `ALL` by ticking Select `ALL `tabular data and click Download.
+3. To download the clinical data, click on `OASIS-1: Demographic and Clinical Data` and download `CSV File with Demographic, and Clinical Data`.

 ## Data Preprocessing
 Data Preprocessing with Clinica:
-1. **Convert data into BIDS format**: please read the docs on [Clinica website](http://www.clinica.run/doc/DatabasesToBIDS/#adni-to-bids), and install required softwares and download the required clinical files.
+1. **Convert data into BIDS format**: please read the docs on [Clinica website](https://aramislab.paris.inria.fr/clinica/docs/public/dev/Converters/OASIS2BIDS/), and install required softwares and use the previously downloaded clinical files.
 Note that we first preprocess the training set to generate the template and use the template to preprocess validation and test set.
-You can find the [link](https://drive.google.com/file/d/1KurgyjQP-KReEO0gf31xxjwE5R-xuSRB/view?usp=sharing) to download the template we used for data preprocessing.
 You can find the script we use to run the converter at /datasets/files:
 ```
 run_convert.sh
 ```